Differentiation: A Book Marketing Must

 Here are some common uses.

-Back Cover Text: If you have print edition planned, put your differentiation statements on the back page to tempt folks who happen to pick up your book in a bookstore or at a book event.
+If you have a print edition planned, put your differentiation statements on the back page to tempt folks who happen to pick up your book in a bookstore or at a book event.

-EBook Front Page: With an eBook, place the differentiation statement before the title page.
-That way, anyone who samples the eBook will see it as the first thing they read about you book.
+With an eBook, place the differentiation statement before the title page.
+That way, anyone who samples the eBook will see it as the first thing they read about your book.

 Once the differentiation statements are completed, you’ve taken a big step toward getting people to buy your book.
 These statements will also start to build your brand.